Professor Stephen Harding’s

 Magnus on Brunanburh (1980); Magnus as King Canute; Magnus plays the Viking pan-pipes

 The Battle of Brunanburh was one of the most defining battles in the history of the British Isles and, as described by BBC Broadcaster Neil Oliver in History of Scotland it determined whether Britain would become one imperial power or stay as separate identities.
 Although the Northern Alliance of Scots, Strathclyde British and Norsemen from Ireland lost the battle against a combined Anglo-Saxon army from Mercia and Wessex - with heavy losses on both sides - the strong resistance proved decisive in what was to follow.
 The Battle of Brunanburh is recorded as a contemporary (or near contemporary) poem in the Anglo Saxon Chronicle, and almost certainly took place on Wirral.
 Compelling arguments had earlier been made for other locations, notably in Lancashire, Yorkshire, Lincolnshire, Northants and SW Scotland.
 However the weight of scholarly opinion seems to be heavily in favour of Wirral… and internationally respected author Bernard Cornwell agrees and has recently come out strongly in favour of Wirral in his latest novel: The Empty Throne.

 The Wirral peninsula and Chester had not long earlier witnessed another major battle between “the armies of the Norsemen and the Danes” and the Mercian English – AD907.
 Chester was also the place where the Anglo Saxons had one of their earlier crushing and most significant victories against the British - AD613.
 Brunanburh was the old name until about 1732 for Bromborough.
-The poem also gives the location of the coastal point of escape as Dingesmere – which has now been satisfactorily explained as the “Things – mere or – marr”, the wetland or marshland associated with the Thing – the Viking parliament, at Thingwall on Wirral (see cutting from the Independent at the top of this web-page).
+The poem also gives the location of the coastal point of escape as Dingesmere – which has now been satisfactorily explained as the “Things – mere or – marr”, the wetland or marshland associated with the Thing – the Viking parliament, at Thingwall on Wirral.

 You can read more about Wirral’s link with the Battle of Brunanburh by following this link here …..

 Many people in North Wirral used to believe that the famous event where King Canute is alleged to have attempted to push back the tide took place between Meols and Moreton shore.
 This tradition – which went back generations - may have been inspired by the constant flooding of the area before the sea defences were built coupled with romanticism of the Victorians.
 Indeed, and apparently as a bit of fun a special “Canute Chair” was constructed by the Cust family of Leasowe Castle with the inscription “sea not come hither and wet the soles of my feet” but was sadly broken up in the 1950’s.
 Maybe there is a chance of another construction, but in the meantime, see my attempt to push the tide back in this clip (Vikings didn’t have horns on helmets by the way!).
 Magnus Magnusson also has a go on the banks of the Thames (I think) in this clip.

-· TRANMERE ROVERS: Official Tranmael Rovers site, Directions to the Tranmael Stadium - Wirral, Cowsheds: Tranmere supporters forum, BBC match reports, news and fixtures, Tranmæl - Tronderlag Norway, Panoramic view of the ground, Tranmael jingle (17 seconds), Tranmere Rovers Viking Page.
+· TRANMERE ROVERS: Official Tranmael Rovers site, Directions to the Tranmael Stadium - Wirral, Tranmere supporters club forum, BBC match reports, news and fixtures, Tranmæl - Tronderlag Norway, Panoramic view of the ground, Tranmael jingle (17 seconds), Tranmere Rovers Viking Page; Viking Tranmere book

 The 12 string Harding Fiddle (Hardingfele or Hardanger Fiddle) : the National Instrument of Norway; Norsk Tre (Norwegian Wood): courtesy of the Hardingkvartetten (The Harding Quartet); Visit Kinsarvik, Hordaland, home of the Hardings

-I would like to thank friends and colleagues at the Wirhalh Skip-Felag, BBC Radio Merseyside, BBC Radio Lancashire, BBC North West Tonight (particularly Jim Clarke), BBC Inside Out series (Laurence Innwood, producer), Trinity Mirror Copyright, the Wirral News Group, the Wirral Globe, the Wirral Champion, the Wirral Journal, Cheshire Life, Morgunblaðið, Nytt fra Norge, British Archaeology, Journal of the Chester Archaeological Society, Cheshire History, Wirral Life/ Chester Chronicle, Trine Andersen (NTB), Phil Hirst (Planet X TV), Chris Bartley and Sigrun Davidsdottir and Chris Collingwood for allowing me to reproduce or link to their material.
-I was recently fortunate enough to receive from King Harald V the award of Ridder av første klasse, den Kongelige Norske Fortjenstorden - Knight of the 1st class, the Royal Norwegian Order of Merit.
-Really it represents the work of a great number of people – many thanks to all those who have helped over the last 2 decades.
+I would like to thank friends and colleagues at the Wirhalh Skip-Felag, BBC Radio Merseyside, BBC Radio Lancashire, BBC North West Tonight (particularly Jim Clarke), BBC Inside Out series (Laurence Inwood, producer), Trinity Mirror Copyright, the Wirral News Group, the Wirral Globe, the Wirral Champion, the Wirral Journal, Cheshire Life, Morgunblaðið, Nytt fra Norge, British Archaeology, Journal of the Chester Archaeological Society, Cheshire History, Wirral Life/ Chester Chronicle, Trine Andersen (NTB), Phil Hirst (Planet X TV), Chris Bartley and Sigrun Davidsdottir and Chris Collingwood for allowing me to reproduce or link to their material.

 This is an educational non-profit making web site.
 The site is maintained, and updated weekly by Steve Harding, and is in conjunction with the Wirral Learning Grid.
 The West Lancashire part of this page is still under construction and is being developed in conjunction with the West Lancashire Heritage Association.
 Lancastrians please visit the Hesketh Bank web site